-✓ Attend the Mandatory Internship Meeting (typically scheduled for three hours the last day of the preceding-internship semester).
-You are required to attend a mandatory internship orientation meeting at the end of the semester prior to your enrollment in Spring internship or prior to your first day if enrolled in Fall internship, and you must receive formal approval from the PSC committee for your internship site.
+\checkmark Attend the Mandatory Internship Meeting (typically scheduled for three hours the last day of the preceding-internship semester).
+You are required to attend a mandatory internship orientation meeting at the end of the semester prior to your enrollment in internship, and you must receive formal approval from the PSC committee for your internship site.
 Students not in attendance at the meeting will need to postpone their Internship experiences for liability reasons.